Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 The ultimate goal is not perfection but connection.
 Nurturing your emotional health and maintaining thoughtful boundaries enable you to build relationships that bring richness to your life while staying authentic to your very own self.
 Self preservation and vulnerability are not enemies but dance partners who complement each other in the pursuit of love.

-When to get Professional Help?
+When To Get Professional Help?

 At times, keeping self preservation in relationships becomes daunting, especially if past trauma or insecurity plays a significant role.
 Seeking professional help doesn't mean one is weak; it means the individual has courage.